bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 2. Refine your process.
 3. Take action.

-That's why you need a proper framework for your decisions before you try to optimise.
+That's why you need a proper framework for your decisions _before_ you try to optimise anything.

 With weight loss...